 Andy also hosted the nightly live show, “Access SportsNet,” which aired on the home of the Lakers, Spectrum SportsNet.
 Andy also got the opportunity to use her first language, Spanish, as a contributor on ’Spectrum Deportes Lakers.’

 Before LA, Andy was a sports anchor and fill-in host of “Good Day New York” at WNYW, the Fox owned-and-operated station in New York.
-She also co-hosted the popular weekly series “Sports Extra” and was a field reporter for the Giants’ post and pre-game shows at the station.
+She also co-hosted the weekly series “Sports Extra” and was a field reporter for the Giants’ post and pre-game shows at the station.

-During her tenure with Fox, Andy covered the New York Giant’s play-off run and victory of SuperBowl 42, serving as the field reporter from location.
+During her tenure with Fox, Andy covered the New York Giant’s play-off run and victory of Super Bowl 42, serving as the field reporter from location.

-Andy graduated with honors from Stanford University, where she served as news director and anchor for the University’s television station, while also interning for the sports department at KPIX, the CBS affiliate in San Francisco.
+Andy graduated with honors from Stanford University, where she served as News Director and anchor for the university’s television station, while also interning for the sports department at KPIX, the CBS affiliate in San Francisco.

-During her time at Stanford, Andy took time off from school to move to New York and intern for the ‘Late Show with David Letterman’.
+During her years at Stanford, instead of graduating early, Andy took time off from school to move to New York and intern for ‘The Late Show with David Letterman.’

-Adler puts it simply, “I’m a fan of the sports fan.
-I love the passion and respect the loyalty. and I’m driven by the stories behind just the X’s and O’s.
-Understanding what drives each player, only make the games that much more fun to watch.”
+“I’m a fan of the sports fan.
+I love the passion and respect the loyalty,” Andy says.
+“I’m driven by the stories behind just the X’s and O’s.
+Understanding what drives each player only make the games that much more fun to watch.”